Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Numerical experiments

 \subsection{Network formation}

-Here, we report on the network formation process using the backward Euler-based nonlinear solver.
-For this experiment, we fix the model parameters to $\varepsilon=$1.E-5, $r=$1.E-4, $\gamma=0.75$, and $\nu=0.03$.
-The domain is the unit square $\Omega=[0,1]^2$, discretized with a structured quadrilateral mesh with a 1024x1024 cell arrangement; the total number of dofs is 4.2 million.
-The initial conductivity matrix $\C_0=\C_0(x)$ is chosen to be the constant identity matrix in $\Omega$.
-The simulations are run up to time 200, and we use the Gaussian source
+In this section, we report on the network formation process using the backward Euler integrator.
+For this experiment, we fix the model parameters to $\varepsilon=10^{-5}$, $r=10^{-4}$, $\gamma=0.75$, and $\nu=0.03$.
+The domain is the unit square $\Omega=[0,1]^2$, discretized with a structured quadrilateral mesh with 1024 cells for each dimension; the total number of dofs is 4.2 million.
+The initial conductivity $\C_0(x)$ is chosen to be the identity matrix.
+The simulations are run up to the final time $T=200$, and we use the Gaussian source

 with $x_0=(0.25,0.25)$.